rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-messages.md

 - `program`: integer between 0 and 127*

 !!! info
     \* Some devices / softwares display the `program` value between 1 and 128, thus interpreting `program change 0` as `program change 1` and so on.
-Enable the `pc_offset` option to make Open Stage Control behave this way.
+Add the `pc_offset` parameter to the server's `midi` option to make Open Stage Control behave this way.

 ----